Apo Hiking Society: History

 The name "Apolinario Mabini Hiking Society" was meant to be deliberately ironic since the historical figure, Apolinario Mabini, famously lost the use of his legs to polio.

-The APO Hiking Society first gained recognition in 1973 when they gave a farewell concert at the Meralco Theater in Pasig, Metro Manila, Philippines.
+The Apo Hiking Society first gained recognition in 1973 when they gave a farewell concert at the Meralco Theater in Pasig, Rizal, Philippines.
 Just out of college, the group was the talk of the Ateneo de Manila University and adjoining campuses for their music and humor.

-It was only when two of its four members were about to retire from the field of amateur music, however, that APO Hiking Society, then known as the Apolinario Mabini Hiking Society, finally had a citywide audience.
+It was only when two of its four members were about to retire from the field of amateur music, however, that Apo Hiking Society, then known as the Apolinario Mabini Hiking Society, finally had a citywide audience.
 One of them was scheduled to leave for Turkey as an exchange student.
 The other had a position waiting for him in his father's advertising firm.

 The trip to Turkey did not materialize and APO, now a tentative trio, pushed on steadily towards fame and fortune.

-In late 1978, APO Hiking Society nearly disbanded after Jim Paredes stormed out of a songwriting session.
+In late 1978, Apo Hiking Society nearly disbanded after Jim Paredes stormed out of a songwriting session.
 While asking Danny Javier for a 3 syllable word to fill in a line, he was provided the word "katapusan"; a four syllable word.
 The error went unnoticed until post-recording, where an irate Paredes noticed that the word had indeed one extra syllable more than what he had originally intended.

 Looking back, APO members Danny Javier and Boboy Garrovillo do not regret never having been regular wage earners.
 Their farewell concert, which had SRO audiences for two stormy nights, not unexpectedly became a hit record the following year.